Roger Noble: Senior command and staff appointments

-Ambassador for Counter-Terrorism
+Ambassador for Counter-Terrorism and corporate roles

 Noble was advanced to Officer of the Order of Australia in the 2021 Australia Day Honours in recognition of his "exceptional strategic leadership, planning and coordination" in a number of senior roles.
 Shortly after, on 18 February, the Minister for Foreign Affairs, Marise Payne, announced Noble's appointment as Australia's next Ambassador for Counter-Terrorism.
-In this role, he leads "Australia's international engagement on counter-terrorism" and represents Australia at international forums on counter-terrorism issues.

-General Manager - Defence at Laing O'Rourke
+In this role, he led "Australia's international engagement on counter-terrorism" and represented Australia at international forums on counter-terrorism issues.
+Noble stepped down from the role in February 2023, and later that month joined Laing O'Rourke as General Manager – Defence.
+He became Managing Director – Defence and National Security at Infrastructure Advisory Group (IAG) in March 2025.

-In March 2023, Major General Roger Noble was appointed Laing O’Rourke’s new General Manager – Defence.
-The appointment will ensure Laing O’Rourke continues to align their capacity and capability with the requirements of the Defence sector.